adrianmoya/es-docs.behat.org/en/quick_intro.rst

 The Context Class: ``FeatureContext``
 -------------------------------------

-Behat creates an context object for each scenario and executes all scenario steps inside that same object.
+Behat creates a context object for each scenario and executes all scenario steps inside that same object.
 In other words, if you want to share variables between steps, you can easily do that by setting property values on the context object itself (which was shown in the previous example).